thomasforth/MS4Plugin/README.md

 A new callback system has been implemented which uses NSNotificationCenter to communicate between the ScannerViewController and the cordovaWebview within the MainViewController.

 #### Unimplemented features
-We have not yet implemented fully-offline bundles for iOS.
-This is coming soon and we foresee no difficulties.
-If you need this *now*, please get in touch.

 We do not return the frames that were recognised.
 We have this feature running on both iOS and Android for both Manual and Auto scanner sessions but difficulties implementing the feature on iOS mean we are not making this publicly available.
 Specifically, returning query frames in iOS greatly slowed recognition resulting in unacceptable performance.
 Significant architecture changes will be required to allow the user to specify whether they want the queryFrames returned or not so this slowdown could not be avoided in the majority of cases where the user does not want the queryFrame returned.
 If you need this feature, please get in touch and I will be happy to work with you to make it happen.

 #### Copyright